yungselm/multimoda-rs/docs/tutorial.rst

         stress_output_path="output/stress",
     )

-However the preferred more flexible array is from numpy arrays.
+However the preferred more flexible way is from numpy arrays.

 2. Workflow numpy arrays and Finetuning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^